noiseprotocol/noise_spec/noise.md

    64-bit unique nonce `n` using authenticated encryption with the additional authenticated data `authtext`.
 This must be a deterministic function (i.e. it shall not add a random IV; this ensures the `GETKEY` function is deterministic).
-Increments the nonce.

  * **GETKEY(k, n):**  Calls the `ENCRYPT` function with cipher key `k` and nonce `n` to encrypt a block of zeros equal in length to `k`.
 Returns the same number of bytes from the beginning of the encrypted output.
 This function can typically be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC calculation).
-Since it calls `ENCRYPT`, this function increments the nonce `n`.

  * **KDF(kdf\_key, input):** Takes a **KDF key** of the same size as `k` and some input data and returns a new value for the cipher key `k`.
-The KDF key will be set to `GETKEY(k, n)` and the KDF should implement a "PRF" based on the KDF key.
+The KDF key will be set the caller to `GETKEY(k, n)` and the KDF should implement a "PRF" based on the KDF key.
 The KDF should also be a collision-resistant hash function given a known KDF key.  `HMAC-SHA2-256` is an example KDF.

  * **HASH(input):** Hashes some input and returns a collision-resistant hash output of the same length as the cipher key `k`.  `SHA2-256` is an example